Artichoke Benefits and

 after buying them as the nutritional content will be at

 its highest.
-Artichoke can be stored for 2-3 days in the
+Artichokes can be stored for 2-3 days in the

 refrigerator if necessary.
 Try to pick lively and